Isaiah-Mwinga/Isaiah-Mwinga/README.md

 ### I'm a  a software developer,

-- 🔭 I’m currently working on a Vue Js/FastAPI project
+- 🔭 I’m currently working on a React Js/FastAPI projects
 - 👯 I’m looking to collaborate on FastAPI projects
 - 💬 Ask me about Javascript, Python, and machine learning